Charley-Mann/blog.camunda.org/content/post/2019/09/camunda-bpm-7120-alpha4-released.md

 Given a "R3/PT30M" recurring, every timer instance is due 30 minutes after the previous one.
 {{< figure src="no-change.png" alt="three 30-minute intervals indicating the three timer due dates">}}
-Via the managementService it is possible to update the due date of a timer instance.
-If the due date of <b>Timer1</b> is altered by 15 minutes via `managementService.setJobDuedate(String jobId, Date newDuedate)` the three timers are executed differently.
+Via the `managementService` it is possible to update the due date of a timer instance.
+If the due date of <b>Timer 1</b> is altered by 15 minutes via `managementService.setJobDuedate(String jobId, Date newDuedate)` the three timers are executed differently.

 {{< figure src="non-cascading-change.png" alt="timer 1 is due after 45min, timer 2 after 60min and timer 3 after 90min">}}
 The due date of <b>Timer 1</b> was altered by +15 minutes, so it is due after 45 minutes.
 However, <b>Timer 2</b> and <b>Timer 3</b> are not affected by this and their due date is still based on the original due date of <b>Timer 1</b>.